HaroldMitts/wininstall/README.md

     )
 )
 ````

-* The first command initializes WinPE and should already exist in the Startnet.cmd.
+* The first command initializes WinPE and should already exist in the Startnet.cmd, meaning you should not need to add it.

 * The second command turns off the verbose echoing of every command.
 This is optional, but makes usage cleaner.